thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/high-availability/_index.md

 prometheus-prometheus-0                         0/4     ContainerCreating   0          1s
 prometheus-prometheus-1                         0/4     Pending             0          1s
 thanos-query-58bcc6dcbb-67rn4                   0/1     ContainerCreating   0          4s

+$kubectl get pods --namespace prometheus
+NAME                                            READY   STATUS              RESTARTS   AGE prometheus-operator-operator-86bc4d5568-94cpf   1/1     Running             0          19m
+prometheus-prometheus-0                         4/4     Running             0          1m
+prometheus-prometheus-1                         4/4     Running             0          1m
+thanos-query-58bcc6dcbb-67rn4                   1/1     Running             0          1m
 ```

-You can see that Pods  **prometheus-prometheus-0** nad **prometheus-prometheus-1** now show **4/4** on the container readiness.
-Previously this only showed 3 containers, but following this change we now have 4 containers in a Prometheus Pod due to the addtional Thanos Sidecar.
+You can see that Pods  **prometheus-prometheus-0** and **prometheus-prometheus-1** now show **4/4** on the container readiness.
+Previously this only showed 3 containers, but following this change there are now 4 containers in a Prometheus Pod due to the additional Thanos Sidecar.

-Lets now connect to Thanos Query using port forwarding by executing a Kubectl command.
-You will need to substituate the correct name of your Thanos Query Pod.
-For example: `kubectl port-forward pod/thanos-query-58bcc6dcbb-67rn4 10902:10902`.
+Now connect to Thanos Query using port forwarding by executing a Kubectl command.
+You will need to substitute the correct name of your Thanos Query Pod.
+For example: `kubectl port-forward pod/thanos-query-58bcc6dcbb-67rn4 10902:10902 --namespace prometheus`.

 When accessing [http://localhost:10902](http://localhost:10902) in your web browser you will see that the Thanos Query UI is awfully similar to the Prometheus UI.
 That is no accident, Thanos is actually based on the same codebase as Prometheus.

 ![Thanos Query](/prometheus/using-thanos/high-availability/images/thanos-graph.png?classes=shadow&width=30pc)

-When running a query in Thanos Query you can see a checkbox called **deduplication**.
+When running a Prometheus query in Thanos you can see a checkbox named **deduplication**.
 If you experiment running Prometheus queries with this option enabled and disable you will see how Thanos deduplicates the metrics in the available Prometheus instances when querying.

 If you select the **Stores** option in the menu at the top, Thanos Query has a interface for showing the Thanos Store API endpoints it is currently federating.
 When you check this, you will see the two Prometheis intances that are running, as shown below: